-In the 25 years since “Suicide as Psychache” was published, research into suicide has focused on destigmatization and the treatment of mental disorders, on neurochemistry and the role of serotonin and serotonin reuptake inhibitors, and on risk factors, such as ready access to guns.
-But the concept of mental pain is making a comeback in response to recent neurobiological research, which suggests that pain is processed through the same structures and mechanisms in the brain regardless of whether it is physical or emotional.
+In the nearly 25 years since “Suicide as Psychache” was published, research into suicide has focused on destigmatization and the treatment of mental disorders, on neurochemistry and the role of serotonin and serotonin reuptake inhibitors, and on risk factors, such as ready access to guns.
+Now the concept of mental pain is making a comeback in response to recent neurobiological research, which suggests that pain is processed through the same structures and mechanisms in the brain regardless of whether it is physical or emotional.

 Neurobiological studies have suggested that separation distress overlaps with pain circuitry in the brain in a general “neural alarm system” when an animal, or a person, is under threat.
 A trial of opioid painkillers, which might quiet that neural alarm system, seemed reasonable.

 The authors found a significant drop in suicidal thinking in the buprenorphine group versus the placebo group.
 Buprenorphine had a positive effect on depression, but the impact on suicidal thinking was even greater.
 Further, patients who met criteria for borderline personality disorder benefited even more than patients with depression alone.
 For the investigators, this finding closed a loop: extreme distress over real or perceived abandonment is a hallmark of borderline personality disorder.
-In borderline patients, suicidal thoughts may emerge when their highly sensitive separation distress systems are activated, with a drop in endogenous opioids and subsequent mental pain.
+In borderline patients, suicidal thoughts may emerge when their highly sensitive separation-distress systems are activated, with a drop in endogenous opioids and subsequent mental pain.
 The robust improvements in suicidal ideation in borderline patients suggested that buprenorphine treats the psychache associated with abandonment and rejection.

-But Yovell and colleagues’ study provides a rationale for thinking about opioids in a new way.
+But Yovell and his colleagues’ study provides a rationale for thinking about opioids in a new way.
 More than that, it suggests that interventions that increase our capacity to tolerate mental anguish may have a powerful role in suicide prevention.